If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Solar stills, also known as “condensation traps,” have been used in the Andes Mountains since before the Incans.

-Basically, it is a very cheap and simple distillation system.
+It is a very cheap and straightforward distillation system.

 How to Make a Solar Still

-The great thing about solar stills is that the water from them is clean of bacteria, parasites, viruses, and even most chemicals.
+The great thing about solar stills is that their water is clean of bacteria, parasites, viruses, and even most chemicals.
 Except in situations where heavy chemical contamination has occurred, water from a solar still is safe to drink.

 Solar Stills At Sea

-Distillation is the only way that you can make salt water safe to drink.
+Distillation is the only way to make salt water safe to drink.

-In this method, saltwater inside the raft starts to evaporate and condense on the plastic.
+In this method, saltwater inside the raft evaporates and condenses on the plastic.
 The shape of the dome then causes the condensed water droplets to drip into a collection area.

 Also see: Can you boil salt water to make it drinkable?